The Eight Dimensions Of Wellness: Emotional, Financial, And Others

 Think about the dimensions of wellness and consider which ones you feel are your strongest areas.
 Which dimensions would you like to improve in?
 Ask yourself what your life would be like if you intentionally focused on all eight dimensions of wellness.

-Achieving the eight dimensions of wellness
+Achieving physical, emotional, social, spiritual, and other dimensions of wellness

 When you have considered the dimensions of wellness and what each means to you, it’s time to put your plan into action.
 Surround yourself with people who are positive and supportive.
 Distance yourself from relationships that are toxic or not supportive.
 Remember to practice gratitude along the journey, as this will help foster emotional wellness which impacts all other dimensions of wellness.